srvk-99/MOBILE_AS_WIRELESS_GESTURE_CONTROLLER/README.md

 So this consist of an apk file which sends accelerometer data from phone to the computer through UDP packets.And on the computer there's a python script running which takes in the accelerometer data and converts them into desired output for the game.

-THIS WAS A GROUP PROJECT DONE WITH MY FRIEND SIDDHARTH L.H